johnbryant/blog/_posts/2018-05-11-remove_duplicates_from_sorted_array.md

 title: "Remove Duplicates from Sorted Array | O(1)空间内移除数组重复内容"
 date: 2018-05-11
 description: "Given a sorted array nums, remove the duplicates in-place such that each element appear only once and return the new length."
-tags: array two_pointers easy
+tags: Array TwoPointers Easy
 ---

 ## Description | 描述
 Given a sorted array nums, remove the duplicates in-place such that each element appear only once and return the new length.